SoftUni-Internal/interactive-content/EN/00-Final-Exam/00-Problem-01.md

 [output]
 A:B:C:FD
 A:B:C:F
-Ready for world tour!
-Planned stops: A:B:C:F
+Ready for a world tour!
+Planned stops: A:B:C:F [/output]
-[/output]
 [/test]
 [test]